What Remains: What's Past is Prologue

 Nate Hegyi: All this to say that, behind-the-scenes, there are scientists who disagree with Aja that we can just start over.
 To them, each collection is like a time capsule – from a specific time and place in history that can’t be duplicated.

 Felix Poon: But this is a sensitive topic.
 Defending these collections isn’t a good look.
-And of the people who worry about the downsides to repatriation, the only one who would say so on record with us was Olga Spekker.
+And of the people who worry about the downsides to repatriation, Olga Spekker was one of the only ones who would say so on record.

 Nate Hegyi: What would happen to your research if all of these bodies were repatriated?
 If we decided that, you know what, these folks did not give consent for us to look at them now.